Background

 Qwen3.5-397B is a MoE model with 397B total parameters and 17B active.
 Normally requires multiple H100s, but IQ4_NL quantization + cpu-moe + tensor offloading makes it runnable on EPYC + consumer GPU hardware.

 The question is whether it merely “runs” or achieves “daily-use speed.”
 28 consecutive inference runs provide the answer.
+Additionally, I tested its long-context code generation ability by feeding it a WordPress-like Django CMS specification and asking it to scaffold a full project.

 Objective